-(4) The table below shows the components of this column for fiscal 2015:
+(4) The table below shows the components of this column for fiscal 2016:

-Name 401(k) Plan Matching Contribution(a) Perquisites and Other Personal Benefits(b) Other Personal S Total All Other Compensation
+Name 01(k) Plan Matching ntribution(a) Othe uisites and r Personal enefits(b) Total ll Other pensation

-Mark Aslett \$ 8,100 \$ 2,000 \$ - \$ 10,100
+Mark Aslett \$ 7,950 \$ 2,000 \$ 9,950

-Kevin M. Bisson (5) 1,673 - 358,693 360,366

-Gerald M. Haines II 8,878 - 8,878
+Gerald M. Haines II 8,162 8,162

-Charles A. Speicher 8,344 2,000 10,344
+Charles A. Speicher 8,145 2,000 10,145

 Didier M.C.
-Thibaud 7,800 - 7,800
+Thibaud 9,002 1,018 10,020

-- The amounts in this column represent our matching contributions allocated to each of the named executive officers who participate in our 401(k) retirement savings plan (subject to IRS limits (a) (a) The amounts in this column (b) plasses of the matching contributions and cated of the name vesting schedule used for all other employees. (b) The amounts in this column include payments we made to or on behalf of the named executive officers for personal tax and financial planning.
-(5) Mr. Bisson vacated the position of Senior Vice President, Chief Financial Officer, and Treasurer in September 2014 (fiscal 2015).
-(6) Mr. Haines was appointed to the position of Executive Vice President, Chief Financial Officer, and Treasurer in September 2014 (fiscal 2015).
-(6) Mr. Haines was appointed to the position of Executive Vice President, Chief Financial Officer, and Treasurer in September 2014 (fiscal 2015).

-(7) A portion of Mr. Thibaud's salary in fiscal years 2013, 2014, and 2015 was paid in Euros.
+- (a) The amounts in this column represent our matching contributions allocated to each of the named executive officers who participate in our 401(k) retirement savings plan (subject to IRS limits on contributions to the 401(k) plan).
+All such matching contributions vest based upon the same vesting schedule used for all other employees. - (b) The amounts in this column include payments we made to or on behalf of the named executive officers for personal tax and financial planning. - (5) Mr. Haines was appointed to the position of Executive Vice President, Chief Financial Officer, and Treasurer in September 2014 (fiscal 2015).
+The equity grant to Mr. Haines in fiscal 2015 reflects both his annual grant and his appointment as Executive Vice President, Chief Financial Officer, and Treasurer. - (6)A portion of Mr. Thibaud's salary in fiscal years 2014, 2015, and 2016 was paid in Euros.
 The salary column reflects the conversion of each monthly payment from Euros into U.S. Dollars (USD) based on the average conversion rate between Euros and USD for such month.
 The amounts in the "Non-Equity Incentive Plan Compensation" column were paid in USD.